SU-152: Development

 The Stalingrad counteroffensive, Operation Uranus, exposed the Red Army's urgent need for mobile heavy guns to destroy German fortifications.
 At the time Soviet front-line ground units did not possess sufficient firepower to deal with pillboxes and other fortifications.

 Close support of artillery and combat engineers was an important factor in the success of Operation Uranus.
 However, with rare exceptions, Soviet guns and howitzers at this time were towed rather than self-propelled.
 This lack of mobility was exacerbated by the absence of roads, the presence of deep snow and a scarcity of artillery tractors.

 Towed guns were also vulnerable to counterattack while moving, especially since they were often hauled by horses or their crews.
 The 152 mm heavy howitzers were particularly difficult to maneuver owing to their great weight.
 They were incapable of crossing rivers on anything but tank bridges and were prone to being abandoned after becoming mired.

 In November 1942, the State Defense Committee therefore ordered the development of a heavy self-propelled gun with a 152.4mm ML-20 howitzer.
-The Red Army needed a vehicle that could be mass produced to supplement the SU-100Y with its 130mm gun.

 The Red Army had dedicated anti-fortification vehicles in the pre-war period, such as the KV-2 heavy tank armed with the 152.4 mm M-10 howitzer.
 However, mass production of KV-2s ceased in October 1941, when the Kirov Works had to be evacuated from Leningrad to Chelyabinsk.
 An unknown number were still operating in 1942.

 The new anti-fortification vehicle was designed with the same purpose in mind, but with higher mobility, heavier armor, reduced production cost, and the more powerful and accurate ML-20 152mm gun.
 Mounting the ML-20 in a turret was impossible due to its length and recoil, and it was decided that the new vehicle should have a non-rotating gun mounted in a fixed casemate-style superstructure.

 Several other anti-fortification vehicle projects had all been halted.
 Later in the war these projects were restarted.
 In December 1942 three different designs of "pillbox killer" vehicles were introduced by engineer groups from the major Soviet artillery and tank factories.
 All of these designs used the ML-20 gun as a primary armament, with the KV-1S heavy tank chassis.
 After some discussion, the project of Josef Kotin was chosen for mass production.
 This design successfully combined the ML-20 and KV-1S chassis with minimal expense.